maayan-t8/markdown-site/public/raw/setup-guide.md

-# Setup Guide - Fork and Deploy Your Own Markdown Site
+# Setup Guide - Fork and Deploy Your Own Markdown Framework

-> Step-by-step guide to fork this markdown sync site, set up Convex backend, and deploy to Netlify in under 10 minutes.
+> Step-by-step guide to fork this markdown sync framework, set up Convex backend, and deploy to Netlify in under 10 minutes.

 ---
 Type: post